 From a packaging buyer's point of view, the real cost is total landed cost, not the first unit price that lands in an email.
 A lower blank price can disappear once digitizing, embroidery setup, freight, carton labeling, and reorder complexity are added.
-The most useful comparison is the whole run: art preparation, sample approval, production lead time, shipping, and how easy it will be to repeat the same piece six weeks later without starting from zero.
+The most useful comparison looks at the whole run: art preparation, sample approval, production lead time, shipping, and how easy it will be to repeat the same piece six weeks later without starting from zero.

 Soap Embroidered Beanies Bulk Order Planning Starts With Cost Drivers